madtomic/Maintenance-Manager--CB-Plugin/README.md

 To set your custom icon for maintenances, just put an image named maintenance-icon.png in the main folder of your server.
 The default one auto-creates if the plugins doesn't find any maintenance-icon.png in that folder.
 *Note: Your icon must be a 64X64 png image!*

-Advice: If you don't want to change the icon, copy-paste server-icon.png and rename it into maintenance-icon.png Comments will disappear after the first use of commands.
+Advice: If you don't want to change the icon, copy-paste server-icon.png and rename it into maintenance-icon.png.
+Comments will disappear after the first use of commands.
 Edit it the first time you launch the plugin.

 **Important: If your server is running without icon, maintenance-icon.png will be displayed even out of a maintenance!**

-To add colors to your texts, just put '§' and a character from 0-9 and a-f before the words you want to color.
+To add colors to your texts, just put '§' or '&' and a character from 0-9 and a-f before the words you want to color.
 Please refer you to this page to know formatting codes: http://minecraft.gamepedia.com/Formatting_codes

 ##Setup